kiranganesh/CarND-Vehicle-Detection/writeup.md

 ![Image](https://github.com/kiranganesh/CarND-Vehicle-Detection/blob/master/examples/image4.JPG)

 The SVC was able to achieve a test data accuracy of 0.9837 for classification.
+Using all 3 channels for HOG extraction was very helpful to optimize the SVC fit, as well as choice of YUV color space.
+Possibly using additional features such as color histogram and spatial features could likely optimize the SVC further.

 ## Sliding Window Search